sdyinzhen/MH-Dir/README.md

 **Figure: illustration of the MH-Dir** </p>
 <img src="src/workflow.jpg" width="600" height="570">

+**NB** </p>
+The input data have to be removed from public domain due to confidentiality issues.
+We will replace it by new synthetic dataset.
+However, the source codes are still publiclly available.

 # Licensing
 This repository is released under the MIT License.